speedment/speedment-doc/pages/enterprise_avro.md

 ## Customizing Generated Code
 When the code is generated, it will look a bit different than if a regular SQL database was used.
 First, you no longer have any `SqlAdapter.java`-files, but instead a number of `AvroAdapter.java`-files.
 These handle the deserialization from Avro to Speedment.

-To change the location of the data file (the one that ends with `.avro`) at runtime, you can override the `dataFile`-method in `XXXSqlAdapter.java`.
+To change the location of the data file (the one that ends with `.avro`) at runtime, you can override the `dataFile`-method in `XXXAvroAdapter.java`.
 For an example, in the Sakila demo, I could override the method like this:

 ```java
 public class FilmAvroAdapter extends GeneratedFilmAvroAdapter {